The Paleo diet: Is it right for you?

-The Paleo diet has gained explosive popularity over the past year.
+The Paleo diet has gained explosive popularity over recent years.
 Enthusiasts praise the diet for its supposed ability to increase energy, support weight loss and improve sleep.

 So what does the Paleo diet consist of?
 Are there any health risks?
 And how do you know if it’s right for you?

 The premise of the Paleo diet is simple: eat like a caveman—supposedly like our ancestors from 10,000 years ago.
 You focus on organic fruits and vegetables, nuts and seeds, healthy fats and free-range, grass-fed animal proteins.
 You avoid processed foods, alcohol, dairy, sugars, sweets, gluten, grains and starchy vegetables.

 On the good side, the Paleo diet aligns with the 2010 USDA daily recommended amounts of fruits and vegetables.
 It also cuts out processed and refined foods—always an excellent health goal.